 How do we assess and review pupils’ progress towards their outcomes?

-We hold pupil progress meetings termly for each class.
+We hold learning review meetings termly for each class.
 The Class Teacher meets with the SLT to discuss progress and the provision that has been put in place.
 This way we can ensure that the school is meeting your child’s needs.

 Each child on the SEND register at ‘School Support’ level has individual targets to support their needs.
 The Class Teacher will discuss and review these with parents 3x yearly during parents evening and the end of year report.
 Children with an EHCP or High Needs Funding have a greater range of targets.
 These are discussed in a plan-do-review cycle with parents and the SENCO and or Mentors.
 Again this happens 3x a year during parents evening (x2) and an end of year meeting.